 - There are three Travel Grant rounds per academic year.

-- October round: application opens August 16, closes October 15
+- Fall round: application opens August 16, closes October 15

-- January round: application opens November 15, closes January 15
+- Winter round: application opens November 15, closes January 15

-- April round: application opens February 15, closes April 15
+- Spring round: application opens February 15, closes April 15

 It is currently August, but I know I will be traveling in March of next year.
 There are two application rounds before my travel start date.
 Can I apply?

-Can I apply for more than one travel grant in an academic year if the travel if for different events?
+Can I apply for more than one travel grant in an academic year if the travel is for different events?